Skip to content

 Sustaining independence and reducing the need for formal support

 Prevention is about helping people stay healthy, happy and independent for as long as possible.
-It is a key part of our services of older people, and embraces the use of digital technology.
+It is a key part of our services for adults, and embraces the use of digital technology.
 There are three strands to the strategy – Prevent, Reduce, Delay.

 Prevent illness, loneliness and isolation to keep people physically and mentally well